dotnet/csharplang/proposals/safe-fixed-sized-buffers.md

     ;
 ```

-A `fixed_size_buffer_declarator` introduces a fixed-size buffers of a given element type.
+A *fixed_size_buffer_declarator* introduces a fixed-size buffers of a given element type.

-The buffer element type is the `type` specified in `field_declaration`.
+The buffer element type is the *type* specified in `field_declaration`.
 A fixed-size buffer declarator introduces a new member and consists of an identifier that names the member, followed by a constant expression enclosed in `[` and `]` tokens.
 The constant expression denotes the number of elements in the member introduced by that fixed-size buffer declarator.
-The type of the constant expression shall be implicitly convertible to type `int`, and the value shall be a non-zero positive integer.
+The type of the constant expression must be implicitly convertible to type `int`, and the value must be a non-zero positive integer.

 The elements of a fixed-size buffer shall be laid out sequentially in memory as though they are elements of an array.

-A `volatile` modifier cannot be used with `fixed_size_buffer_declarator`.
-A System.ThreadStaticAttribute cannot be applied to a field declaration like that.
+A *field_declaration* with a *fixed_size_buffer_declarator* cannot have the `volatile` modifier, and it cannot be marked with a `System.ThreadStaticAttribute`.

 Depending on the situation (details are specified below), an access to a fixes-size buffer member is classified as a value (never a variable) of either
 `System.ReadOnlySpan<S>` or `System.Span<S>`, where S is the element type of the fixed-size buffer.
 Both types provide indexers returning refernce to a